-Cold Brew Method (takes 4 weeks)
+Herbal Shrub- Cold Brew Method

-1 cup of berries
+- 1 cup berries raspberries, blueberries, blackberries, etc

-Herbs to flavor or for medicinal support
+- Herbs to flavor or for medicinal support

-4 cups of vinegar
+- 4 cups apple cider vinegar

-Place fruit and herbs in a quart jar, cover with vinegar and let steep for 4 to 6 weeks.
+- Place fruit and herbs in a quart jar, cover with vinegar and let steep for 4 to 6 weeks.
 Then, strain out the fruit and herbs and place liquid in a saucepan.
 Add sweetener of choice (sugar, honey, or maple syrup) and heat slightly until the sweetener is dissolved and fully incorporated into the liquid.
 Chill and dilute with water or sparkling water when ready to serve.

-1 cup berries
+- 1 cup berries strawberries, raspberries, blueberries, etc

-Herbs for flavor or medicinal support
+- Herbs for flavor or medicinal support

-1 cup water
+- 1 cup water

-Place berries, water, and sweetener in saucepan and cook on medium heat stirring frequently and crushing berries as it warms.
+- Place berries, water, and sweetener in saucepan and cook on medium heat stirring frequently and crushing berries as it warms.
 Cook for approximately 15 minutes or until you begin to pull the color and flavor from the berries.
 Turn of heat and cool completely.
 Strain off any berry and herb solids, then add the vinegar.
 Stir this mixture together and then bottle and refrigerate and it is ready to serve.